gbmhunter/blog/content/programming/integrated-development-environments-ides/vim/index.md

 * Website: https://github.com/VundleVim/Vundle.vim

-vundle manages your plugins from the .vimrc file.
+vundle manages your plugins from the `.vimrc file`.
 It is easy to install and setup. vundle supports automatic installation of vim plugins from GitHub.